-From 28 August to 1 September, the Swissnex team in Sao Paulo had the pleasure of welcoming a Swiss delegation of two cantonal representatives, teachers, and two Swiss apprentices.
+From 28 August to 1 September, the Swissnex team in Sao Paulo had the pleasure of welcoming a Swiss delegation of a cantonal representative, a principal of a VET school, and two apprentices.
 During that intense and productive week, the group and the Swissnex team met with 6 educational institutions and 10 companies operating in healthcare, food, mechatronics, engineering, and the chemical industry.
 These sectors require qualified professionals, precisely matching the graduates the Swiss professional program offers.

 These meetings with representatives of SMEs and multinationals, including department directors, human resources, public relations, international mobility, and innovation managers, gave rise to a unanimous opinion: this project is innovative, and Brazilian companies want to open up to new perspectives!